betaglot/plantabeta/docs/guide/Who/ExperiencedPlanter.md

 > A Planter who has completed their first planting season.

+## Using Plantbeta Before the Season

+## Using Plantbeta During the Season

+## Using Plantbeta After the Season

 ## How to be an AmbidextrousPlanter

 Experienced Planters have mastered the basics of planting, but they usually don't swap the roles of their arms.
 Many experienced Planters spend years only using their dominant hand for [SpadeMove](), not only does this dispose Planters to injury, it also complicates when Planters must have a specific mixture of species that they're planting.
 Ambidextrous Planters can separate the species into either side of their planting bags